NilFoundation/nil/README.md

 1. The transaction is submitted by an account

-The RPC exposes the `SendRawTransaction()` method that calls the `CreateRwTx()` function of the DB and adds the transaction to the mempool
+The RPC exposes the `SendRawTransaction()` method that calls the `CreateRwTx()` function of the DB and adds the transaction to the mempool.

 2. The transaction is sent to the mempool of the shard where it originated